-Easy homemade pressure cooker apple pie filling recipe you can make in about 20 minutes in your Instant Pot or a bit longer using our stovetop directions!
+Easy homemade pressure cooker apple pie filling recipe you can make in about 20 minutes in your Instant Pot, Ninja Foodi, Crockpot Express or stovetop directions!

 If you’ve been a fan of The Typical Mom Facebook page, or have been reading my blog recently you know we went apple picking and loaded up on 65 lbs. of Fuji apples!